venoraf/venoraf/README.md

 -----
 <div align="left">

-Proficient in multiple programming languages & frameworks, operating in agile enviornments.
-Specialised in architecting scalable services.
+Proficient in multiple programming languages & frameworks and operating in agile enviornments.
 Interested in building my knowledge on development in the technology and gaming industries through software engineering internships.
 Committed to driving innovation & growth.

 ---